 Granger Nursing & Rehabilitation Center is the only option we were able to find in Granger, Iowa.
 We gave this facility an alarming overall grade based on the data we looked at.
 As far as we can see, you'd be better off to steer clear of this place.
-If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category scores.
-Inspection grades are discussed in the next paragraph.
+We wouldn't blame you if you're ready to stop reading and find another facility.
+However, if you want to learn more about this nursing home's category grades, we will discuss nursing in the next section.

 Granger Nursing & Rehabilitation Center

 - Nursing Home

 - Memory Care

 Updated Nov 1, 2023 by Nick Lata

 Note: Granger Nursing & Rehabilitation Center has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 Get pricing and details on Granger senior living options.Get Pricing

 - Accepts Medicaid 1

 - For profit - Limited Liability company